v79/Cantilever/.junie/guidelines.md

 - Each module has its own build.gradle.kts file with module-specific dependencies
 - Runtime dependencies are injected using the Koin library (DI)
 - The front-end in the WebEditor folder is built using vite and npm.
+- Although the application code is written in Kotlin, I am using the Java SDK from AWS

 To build the project:
 ```